waste-of-kindergarten/xpython37-v0.1/python/Doc/library/threading.rst

 A thread has a name.
 The name can be passed to the constructor, and read or changed through the :attr:`~Thread.name` attribute.

-If the :meth:`~Thread.run` method raises an exception, :func:`threading.excepthook` is called to handle it.
-By default, :func:`threading.excepthook` ignores silently :exc:`SystemExit`.

 A thread can be flagged as a "daemon thread".
 The significance of this flag is that the entire Python program exits when only daemon threads are left.
 The initial value is inherited from the creating thread.
 The flag can be set